 A mind is like an umbrella; it functions only when it is open. -Walter Gropius

-3) K.L.W Village/System: What do you know collectively?
+3) K.L.W Community: What do you know collectively?
 What have we gained collectively, what do we wonder that will further our learning and thinking?
-When we unpack our learning as a village/system we do it a little different.
-As this is the final phase of the learning circle we determine what we know now, discuss what we learnt along the way, then move into lasting wonders that may take us to the next topic or idea, or simply be a jumping point for further personal consideration at some later point.
+When we unpack our learning as a Community we do it a little different.
+As this is the final phase of the learning circle we determine what we understand now, discuss what we learnt along the way (annotating out conversation), then move into lasting wonders that may take us to the next topic or idea, or simply be a jumping point for further personal consideration at some later point.
 The intention here is to leave the students with the clear understanding that though this “topic” may or may not be studied in this class again, the learning about this “topic” is far from done.
 We have noticed how important this idea is when paired with our Core Competencies.
 It is vital that students understand that you can look at the same topic or skill from so many angles, and at varying degrees of depth etc., that it can still be fresh even if you devote years to its study.
 As the Core Competencies rightly ask students to explore the same abilities at deeper and deeper levels, and as they are skills that will aid our students in becoming “educated citizens” we believe we need to be explicit about the concept of real deep learning.
 Starting with the investigation, moving towards building knowledge, and finally deep discovery.
 We also clearly state that it is very important to bring these skills and topics back to “me”, so that they can process, determine what they still wonder, and see how what they have learned benefits them.

 1) Self assessment, we have the students ask questions as they are working, lightly adapted from Linda Kaiser and Judy Halbert’s three questions.
 A Culture of Yes (Linda Kaiser, Judy Halbert) What am I doing, how’s is it going, what do I need, what’s next?
-We believe through research, and train and error that it is important for students to consider “what they need”.
+We believe through research, and trial and error, that it is important for students to consider “what they need”.
 This asks them to look at what they are doing differently, in terms of supplies, resources, people, learning environment (a quiet space etc.), technology etc. As they do this they become aware of how to move forward into the next steps, but more importantly they become aware of how they learn, and what brings them success.
 We always ask that all feedback is , Kind,Specific, and Helpful whether to themselves, or peers.
 We have taught them this skill using, Austin’s Butterfly and other pieces to teach them how to give critical feedback that works.
-We have augmented a simple self assessment tool I designed earlier in my practice, to have the students track their own learning.
+We have augmented a simple self assessment tool Rosanna designed earlier in her practice, to have the students track their own learning.

 2) Peer assessment: We have tried to make peer assessment more fluid, as we believe peer assessment should happen on the fly, as needed, and we found that regulated peer assessment time wasn’t always in the teachable moment.
-To do this there has been a host of work done around using your team or system.
+To do this there has been a host of work done around using your Family or Community.
 When is it ok to speak to someone?
-Keeping in mind that each person is also engaged in their own learning etc. When we are working in teams do we send a delegate, do we speak as two groups to guide each other etc. It’s still messy, which we are comfortable with for now as we believe the skills they are learning in these negotiations are invaluable.
-Further, as it is not static, they are learning that different situations and needs, call for different help.
+Keeping in mind that each person is also engaged in their own learning etc. When we are working in Families and wish to speak to another Family do we send a delegate, do we speak as two groups to guide each other?
+It can be messy, which we need to get are comfortable with, as we believe the skills they are learning in these negotiations are invaluable.
+Further, as it is not static, they are learning that different situations and needs, call for different solutions.

 3) A: The teacher: The formative teacher assessment is constant, and usually in the form of small conversations.
 We are teaching them to see us not as judge and jury, but as another tool or resource that can help them see their work through a different lens, or guide them to ask new questions.
 To do this we have to constantly model kind, specific, helpful, feedback on the fly.
 Which works well, if the students are catching it.
 Because this does not always happen, because we are all human, we are going to introduce a little sheet they can use on an iPad, or printed out.
 The sheet can be used with any critical friend in a learning conversation.
 (You can find it below)

 Another piece we were struck by lately is how to keep everything together.
 How do we teach students to juggle all the pieces of thoughtful work and not get lost in the details?
 Luckily in the School wide initiative of ME2We, Jake West spent some time with us and one of the many wonderful things he brought was an App that we believe is a game changer for organization, Trello.
 Trello tracks progress, allows the children to set achievable goals, and can be shared and monitored by teachers so we are having real learning conversations about what the students process is.
 We have just barely skimmed the surface of this one but we will keep you apprised.